September 1970 to February 1971

 I just did my job the best I could.
 I prayed that I wouldn’t have to shoot anyone that night, I was just too sick to know which way to point my rifle.
 As it turned out, as was the case with most ambushes, not one person came near to where we were.
 At the end of the night, we packed up our squad and went back to our position to get some sleep before going on afternoon patrol.

-I learned many things that first few days on position.
+I learned many things during the first few days on position.
 The most important thing I learned was that war is not like what you see on TV or in the movies.
 It didn’t matter to me however; I knew that I was just starting on the biggest adventure of my life.

 A true story as remembered by Ski Ingram October 1989